asd-xiv/probable-spoon/README.md

 > 8bit diagrams

-Monorepo with all application components, _specific_ or _reusable_, split into separe repositories/packages.
+Monorepo gluing all application parts, _specific_ or _reusable_, each in it's own repository, imported using Git modules.

-* :godmode: Encourages "package composition" based development.
+* :godmode: Composition - Encourage package based development.
+The application is the sum of it's parts.
-* :rocket: A "high-order" repository with CI level responsibilities.
-Individual repositories changes should not not trigger CI deployments.
+* :rocket: High-order CI - Entry point for production deployment.
+Component changes should trigger production deployments.
+* :lock: Private - Lerna links all packages, indifferent of published or repository visibility status.
-* :recycle: A good monorepo is a removeable monorepo.
-The removal should not bring structural changes to the application.
+* :recycle: Disposable - Monorepo removal should not bring structural changes to the application.
 It only automates maintenance tasks, like "npm link" calls, and keeps the packages glued.

 ## Table of contents